jaideepsinghchauhan/React-fullstack-comment-and-upvote-app/my-blog-backend/BE-README.md

 and hence from nodejs we serve those files, any change we make in my-blog-frontend has to be build and put here so that those changes are put into main backend and serve from there

+To Deploy we need to use Gcloud in the backend folder after taking latest code from front end bundle the command to deploy is gcloud app deploy ( may change in future but this should work )